Linnaeus GardenThe Linnaeus Garden

 provides visitors and locals a green haven in the city of Uppsala.
-Sweden’s first botanical garden, the Linnaeus Garden dates back to the 17th
+This is Sweden’s first botanical garden and dates back to the 17th

-Visiting Uppsala’s premier botanical garden
+Visiting the botanical garden

-is ideally situated for visitors hoping to explore the Linnaeus Garden during their stay in the city.
-Linnaeus Garden is one of Uppsala’s most family-friendly attractions, along with Uppsala Castle and Fyrishov
+is ideally situated if you are hoping to explore the Linnaeus Garden during their stay in the city.
+It is just a short 15 minutes’ walk from the hotel, meaning you can come for a stroll after a day at work or sightseeing.
+These gardens are one of the city’s most family-friendly attractions, along with Uppsala Castle and Fyrishov